OWASP/www-chapter-jecrc-university/info.md

 - **Foster a Culture of Security:** We believe in cultivating a culture of security within our community.
 We provide opportunities for individuals to learn, share, and collaborate on security-related topics.

-- **Offer Hands-On Learning:** Our chapter hosts workshops, conferences, Capture The Flag (CTF) challenges, and other events to provide practical, hands-on experience in the field of cybersecurity.
+- **Offer Hands-On Learning:** Our chapter hosts workshops, conferences, Capture The Flag (CTF) challenges and other events to provide practical, hands-on experience in the field of cybersecurity.

 - **Encourage Innovation:** We promote innovation by encouraging members to explore cutting-edge ideas and technologies.
 We actively support research and development in the field of cybersecurity.